 - 16. What kind of relationships do you find between acting companies and the plays they put on in the early modern period? - 17.
 'All things are prepared for the journey, all now merry, contented, nothing amisse; greife forsaken, sadnes cast off, Pamphilia is the Queene of all content; Amphilanthus joying worthily in her; And' (LADY MARY WROTH).
 Why are so many romances incomplete? - 18.
 'The King James Bible is the most important book in English.'
 Do you agree?
 If not, which book would you nominate? - 19.
 'In all Civil Dissentions, when they break into open hostilities, the War of the Pen is allowed to accompany that of the Sword, and every one is in a maner obliged with his Tongue, as well as Hand, to serve and assist the side which he engages in' (ABRAHAM COWLEY).
 Discuss. - 20.
 'We dare not take from men's inventive brains' (LUCY HUTCHINSON).
 Discuss. - 21.
 How does theological argument influence any aspect of literary activity? - 22.
 What, if anything, can reception history bring to our understanding of Milton? - 23.
 'I tremble at the inconveniencies attending so great a journey, with a numerous family, and a little infant hanging at the breast.
 However, I endeavour, upon this occasion, to do, as I have hitherto done in all the odd turns of my life; turn them, if I can, to my diversion' (LADY WORTLEY MONTAGU).
 Discuss either travel or letter writing in the light of this quotation. - 24.
 Can mock-heroic make a serious point? - 25.
 Write about the relationship between plot and narrative in any eighteenth-century novel(s) of your choice. - 26.
 'He never spoke out' (MATTHEW ARNOLD on THOMAS GRAY).
-Do eighteenth-century poets say what they mean? - 27.
+Do eighteenthcentury poets say what they mean? - 27.
 Was Gothic just a fad? - 28.
 Why is Jane Austen remembered while many of her contemporaries are not? - 29.
 'Every Author, so far as he is great and at the same time original, has had the task of creating the taste by which he is enjoyed' (WILLIAM WORDSWORTH).
 Discuss. - 30.
 'Who would write, who had anything better to do?'
 (LORD BYRON).
 Discuss. - 31.
 'I who have written much in prose and verse / For others' uses, will write now for mine' (ELIZABETH BARRETT BROWNING, Aurora Leigh).
 Discuss interiority in nineteenth-century poetry. - 32.
 Defend doggerel.

-Candidates should answer $Section\ A$ and TWO questions from $Section\ B$ a) Florizel.
-What you do Still betters what is done.
-When you speak, sweet.
-I'd have you do it ever: when you sing, I'd have you buy and sell so, so give alms, 5 Pray so; and, for the ordering your affairs, To sing them too: when you do dance, I wish you A wave o' the sea, that you might ever do Nothing but that; move still, still so, 10 And own no other function: each your doing, So singular in each particular, Crowns what you are doing in the present deed, That all your acts are queens.
-Perdita.
-O Doricles, Your praises are too large: but that your youth, 15 And the true blood which peepeth fairly through't, Do plainly give you out an unstained shepherd, With wisdom I might fear, my Doricles, You wooed me the false way.

 Note that Section A is compulsory.
-In Section B you may answer in relation to literature written in languages other than English if you wish b) If I were the moonWith a star papooseIn the windy skyI'd carry my one star home,
+In Section B you may answer in relation to literature written in languages other than English if you wish a) Florizel.
+Still betters what is done.
+Wh I'd have you do it ever: when I'd have you buy and sell so, you sing, Pray so; and, for the ordering To sing them too: when you d A wave o' the sea, that you m Nothing but that; move still, s your affairs, lo dance, I wish you ight ever do 5 And own no other function: e So singular in each particular.
+Crowns what you are doing in That all your acts are queens. ach your doing, 10 Perdita.
+Your praises are too large: bu And the true blood which pee Do plainly give you out an un With wisdom I might fear, my You wooed me the false way. peth fairly through't, astained shepherd, y Doricles, 15 (WILLIAM SHAKESPEARE) b) If I were the moon With a star papoose In the windy sky I'd carry my one star home, b) With a star papoose In the windy sky 5 b) With a star papoose In the windy sky I'd carry my one star home, If I were the sea With boats in my arms On this cold morning 5